ilyesOuakouak/django-ecommerce/README.md

 # django-ecommerce
-This is a django ecommerce app.
+This is a django ecommerce application where some main functionalities are developed.